sunfounder/fusion-hat/docs/source/hardware/interfaces.rst

     * - Both LEDs off
       - Less than 6.5V

+When charging, the battery indicator lights will flash.
+The charging status can be read via I2C by accessing the microcontroller.
+See :ref:`charging_status` for details.

 When any one of the batteries reaches or exceeds 4.1V while the others are below that threshold, the charging current of that specific battery will be reduced.